jcosborn/qex/src/experimental/graph/DESIGN.md

 rebinds the halo to its input each evaluation (section 6).
 Hop chains remain the spelling for transporting a general field along a path.

+`plaqSum(g)` is the unnormalized positive sum of real plaquette traces.
+`stapleSum(g, seeds)` is `D^seeds.len grad(plaqSum)` under the real Frobenius
+pairing.
+Field and seed pullbacks retain repeated inputs and live dependencies.
+The staple is cubic: orders zero through three use fused kernels, and higher orders return an ordinary gauge zero after validating every seed's shape and runtime.
+Its further pullbacks are exactly zero.

+Each fused node owns its `PlaqWork`; cloning starts with empty work, and `releaseWork` or `releaseStorage` drops it.
+Every forward binds the current field and seeds before the numerical kernel exchanges halos.
+The graph tests compare all orders and pullbacks against independent hop chains, including the U(1) wrapper `tests/tgplaqstencilu1`. `tests/tstencilmpi` selects axes from the layout's rank geometry and checks remote faces and, when two axes are split, corners.

 Each gauge module isolates one protocol, and that is the rule for adding one:

 ```text